 See “Filing and Processing an Appeal,”22.214.171.124, for information about the designated appeals coordinator.

 - The request must document the circumstances.
 For example, if the cause is health related, then a statement from a health professional must be provided.
 If the cause relates to adult error or misinformation, then the adult(s) involved, if available, must provide a statement.
 It is not sufficient simply to provide a summary of occurrences without the support of information from those with personal knowledge of what happened.

-- The council advancement chair and staff advisor select at least two council advancement committee members who will research the request and prepare a summary report for the council advancement committee.
+- The council advancement chair and staff advisor select at least two council advancement committee members to research the request and prepare a summary report for the council advancement committee.
 The council-designated appeals coordinator should brief them on the procedures outlined herein.
 They should obtain statements from those with knowledge of the case, or interview them and then prepare written summaries.
-The candidate must be included in the process in order to ascertain circumstances were beyond his control, as must any adults available who committed errors or provided misinformation.
-In some cases, it is a good idea to hold face-to-face interviews—for example, those where the lack of a Boy Scout Handbook or ignorance of requirements is cited.
+The candidate must be included in the process in order to ascertain circumstances were beyond the Scout’s control, as must any adults available who committed errors or provided misinformation.
+In some cases, it is a good idea to hold face-to-face interviews—for example, those where the lack of a Scouts BSA Handbook or ignorance of requirements is cited.